InnoJanu/OCR-Automation-with-Robocorp/README.md

      width="40%" />

 # Potential expansion to the project
 This project serves as a segment of a larger project.
-There is still potential to add additional automation before and after this automation.
+There is still potential to add automation before and after this process.
 The architecture system may is not fixed and this is simply a suggestion of how it could look like.

 The section highlighted in green shows where this project fits into the larger scope of potential expansion to the project.